ginop/reconchess-strangefish/README.md

 For more information about RBC and the tournament, see https://rbc.jhuapl.edu/ and https://rbc.jhuapl.edu/tournaments/26.

+Active development of successor bots is not public, although some updates have been made here for compatability.
+Feel free to ask questions or raise issues on this repo as needed.

+## Disclaimer

+An author of this code is an employee of the host institution, JHUAPL, but was not at the time of the competition.
+JHUAPL has promoted code availability for this and other RBC bots to assist new participants.
+However, The Johns Hopkins University Applied Physics Lab has not endoresd this code.

 ## Overview

 StrangeFish is separated into two parts: the primary component